 How Much Does It Cost To Join A Class Action Lawsuit?

 There is no cost requirement for joining a class action.
 If the lawsuit is successful, attorney fees are typically deducted from the court award or settlements.
 Lawyers and attorneys who handle class actions will only receive a fee in the event of a favorable outcome.

 Joining or initiating a class action lawsuit can offer several benefits.
 First, it can offer a sense of solidarity across the class of individuals who have been harmed by the unlawful product, action, or service.

-Additional advantages of class action suits:
+Additional advantages of class action litigation suits:

-- no lawyer fees
+- no hourly rate fees for lawyers

 - more viable for individuals with limited time and financial resources